makrai/notes/su-2501-audio-language-models-survey.md

 | AnimalSpeak [145]      | Bioacoustic | iNaturalist, Xeno-Canto, Animal Sound Archive, etc. | 1.1M  | Generated         |

-* eg captions (description of audios), transcriptions (for speech datasets) or translations (transcriptions in another language of what the speaker says).
+* eg captions (description of audios), transcriptions (for speech datasets) or translations (transcriptions in another language of what the speaker says)
 * natural language can describe multiple events in the audio more freely and in greater detail, audio-caption datasets providing more information
 * transcriptions and translations are more often used for fine-tuning

 ## B. Audio Question Answering Datasets